koaning/bulk/README.md

 # Learn

-If you're curious to learn more, you may appreciated [this demo video on YouTube](https://www.youtube.com/watch?v=gDk7_f3ovIk&ab_channel=Explosion).
+If you're curious to learn more and see a full demo, please watch [this video on YouTube](https://www.youtube.com/watch?v=gDk7_f3ovIk&ab_channel=Explosion).

 # Install